Step

 Mani Stones

 Collect micro-lessons on sharpening your skills and applying them to Earth’s realms.
 Traditionally, carved mani stones have been placed along paths to share wisdom and prayer.
-Expand on that custom to develop your senses, curiosity, reverence, and love for being in Nature.
+Expand on that custom to develop your senses, curiosity, imagination, and reverence for being in Nature.
+Your mission is to practice the mani stones’ 52 lessons over time until they become a habit.

 The